tonusp/NaNo2016/A_Book_of_Changes.md

 "I'm sorry," said Joseph.
 "The Sage has no fixed heart of his own.
 Those who look at him see their own hearts."

-He fixed Marduk with his eyes, forcing the Dark Lord to look at him, not letting the little reptilian eyes shift from him.
+He fixed Marduk with his eyes, forcing the Dark Lord to look at him, not allowing the little reptilian eyes to shift from him.

 For minutes they looked deep into each others' eyes.